Profile

 Personal

-Frederick Ufkes is a trial attorney with more than 35 years of experience in complex litigation, medical devices, prescription pharmaceuticals, OTC products, environmental, toxic torts, mass torts, products liability defense, and construction litigation.
+Frederick Ufkes is a trial attorney with more than 40 years of experience in complex litigation, medical devices, prescription pharmaceuticals, over-the-counter (OTC) products, environmental, toxic torts, mass torts, product liability defense, and construction litigation.

-He has national and regional counsel experience in both products liability and mass torts, and has defended companies engaged in manufacturing a broad spectrum of products, including chemicals, chemical solvents, asbestos, pharmaceuticals, medical devices, electronics, computer software and hardware, heavy machinery, construction equipment and consumer products.
-Mr. Ufkes' experience in the building industry before becoming a lawyer has provided him with necessary real world experience, assisting him in his representation of design professionals, owners, developers, and contractors in construction related disputes.
-He has also defended businesses nationwide in connection with other business and commercial matters, as well as employment disputes.
+He has national and regional counsel experience in product liability and mass torts and defends companies that manufacture a broad spectrum of products, including chemicals, chemical solvents, asbestos, pharmaceuticals, medical devices, electronics, computer software and hardware, heavy machinery, construction equipment, and consumer products.
+Before becoming a lawyer, Fred gained real-world experience in the building industry, giving him valuable insights when representing design professionals, owners, developers, and contractors in construction-related disputes.
+He also defends businesses nationwide regarding other business and commercial matters, as well as employment disputes.

-In addition, Mr. Ufkes has handled a substantial number of matters involving compliance and litigation surrounding California's Proposition 65, the Safe Drinking Water and Toxic Enforcement Act.
-He has counseled manufacturers and distributors of both consumer and industrial products at the pre-marketing phase for compliance on a "go forward" basis.
-He has also defended consumer class actions and state regulatory cases alleging violation of the Act, seeking injunctive relief and civil penalties in the hundreds of millions of dollars.
-He has litigated matters under the federal CERCLA, RCRA, Clean Air Act and Clean Water Act statutes for property owners and lessees as well as manufacturing enterprises engaged in plastics manufacturing.
+In addition, Fred handles a substantial number of matters involving compliance and litigation surrounding California's Proposition 65 (Safe Drinking Water and Toxic Enforcement Act).
+He counsels manufacturers and distributors of consumer and industrial products at the pre-marketing phase for compliance on a "go forward" basis.
+He also defends consumer class actions and state regulatory cases, seeking injunctive relief and civil penalties worth hundreds of millions of dollars.
+He litigates matters under the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), Clean Air Act (CAA), and Clean Water Act (CWA) statutes for property owners, lessees, and manufacturing enterprises engaged in plastics manufacturing.

-Mr. Ufkes joined Hinshaw & Culbertson LLP in January 2009.
-Previously he was a partner in the Los Angeles office of K&L Gates LLP.
+Fred joined Hinshaw in 2009.
+Previously, he was a partner in the Los Angeles office of another Am Law 200 firm.

 Professional Affiliations